Music therapist

 Discover what's on offer at your school on Apprenticeships.scot.

-You would need an an honours degree (SCQF level 10) or postgraduate qualification (SCQF level 11) in music therapy accredited by the British Association for Music Therapy (BAMT).
+You'll need a postgraduate qualification in music therapy that's accredited by the British Association for Music Therapy (BAMT).

 practical musical skills on at least one instrument

-o be approved for membership of the Protecting Vulnerable Groups (PVG) Scheme run by Disclosure Scotland.
+Music therapists need to be approved for membership of the Protecting Vulnerable Groups (PVG) scheme, run by Disclosure Scotland.

-Once you have completed your postgraduate course you gain UK state registration with the Health and Care Professions Council (HCPC), which you need to work in the National Health Service (NHS) or with a local authority.
+Once you've completed your postgraduate degree you must register with the Health and Care Professions Council (HCPC).
+You’ll need this to work with any member of the public.

-Once qualified, registered music therapists are eligible for full membership of the British Association of Music Therapy (BAMT).
+Once registered, you're also eligible for full membership of the British Association for Music Therapy (BAMT).

 Find the right course for you